mikemaccana/python-docx/HACKING.markdown

 To make this easier:

 - The most common namespace, '{http://schemas.openxmlformats.org/wordprocessingml/2006/main}' (prefix 'w') is automatically added by makeelement()
-- You can specify other namespaces with getns(), which maps the prefixes Word files use to the actual namespaces, eg:
+- You can specify other namespaces with 'nsprefix', which maps the prefixes Word files use to the actual namespaces, eg:

-	makeelement('coreProperties',tagnamespace=getns(propns,'cp'))
+	makeelement('coreProperties',nsprefix='cp')

 There's also a cool sideeffect - you can ignore setting all 'xmlns' attributes, since there's no need.
 Eg, making the equivalent of this from a Word file: